hywvivi98/google-map-api-flow/README.md

 - AWS access key id
 - AWS secret access key

 5.After that, you're ready to have a preview of the results in your terminal, and you can get the data in csv format from your S3 bucket

+## Something Else?
+I also wrote a Medium blog with some interesting stories about this mini-project, welcome to take a look and drop any comments!